silverhack/monkey365/docs/logging/Teams.md

 # Configuration
 * name - Channel name
-* type - Slack
+* type - Teams
-* webHook - your Slack WebHook <a href='https://api.slack.com/messaging/webhooks' target='_blank'>See the slack web api docs</a>
+* webHook - your Teams WebHook <a href='https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook' target='_blank'>See the Microsoft Teams docs</a>
-* icon_emoji - the icon to use for the message
-* username - the username to display with the message
-* channel - the channel to send log messages
 * onlyExceptions - Set to true in order to send only exceptions streams to Slack